MatthiasNickles/diff-SAT/README.md

 **DelSAT**

+**Current version:** 0.2

 **Purpose**

-DelSAT is an Answer Set Programming (ASP) and SAT solver for sampling-based multimodel optimization (but it can be used for plain Answer Set or SAT solving too).
+DelSAT is an Answer Set Programming (ASP) and SAT solver for sampling-based multimodel optimization (but it can be used for plain parallelized Answer Set or SAT solving too).

 DelSAT is written in Scala and runs on the Java Virtual Machine (JVM).
-A JRE 8 or higher is required.
+A JRE or JDK 8 or higher (with support for Unsafe) is required.
+For performance reasons Java 11 or higher is recommended, e.g., OpenJDK 11.

 Input is currently accepted as DIMACS CNF or a subset of the ASP Intermediate Format (aspif), with an optional list of user-defined differentiable _cost functions_.

-DelSAT generates a sample (a multiset of sampled answer sets or sampled satisfying assignments) which minimizes the given cost functions (up to a user-specified accuracy).
+DelSAT generates a sample (a multiset of sampled answer sets or sampled satisfying assignments) which minimizes the given cost functions up to a user-specified accuracy.
 Such a sample is called a _solution_.

 DelSAT makes use of an approach called _Differentiable Satisfiability_ / _Differentiable Answer Set Programming_ where
 a form of Gradient Descent is embedded in CDCL/CDNL-style solving to iteratively generate models until the cost functions' minima are reached.